The Bankrate promise

-“When preparing to make withdrawals, I would strongly encourage parents to arrange whatever payments possible to go directly from the 529 to the institution,” says Urban Adams, investment advisor at Dynamic Wealth Advisors in Orange County, California.
+“When preparing to make withdrawals, I would strongly encourage parents to arrange whatever payments possible to go directly from the 529 to the institution,” says Urban Adams, investment advisor at Dynamic Wealth Advisors in the Phoenix area.

 “Your 529 provider’s withdrawal form should contain fields to have funds distributed in this manner.
 Always save a copy of those withdrawal forms,” says Adams.

 This approach cuts out the possibility of any middle person getting in the way of the distribution, and it clears the lines of communication between the administrators of the 529 plan – who have done this countless times – and the institution being paid.

 Here are other ways to help maximize your 529 plan.